realpython/members/README.md

 #### Incomplete

-1. Active users should be able to search across all lessons (current)
-1. Active users should be able to hide/show lessons on the sidebar
+1. Active users should be able to hide/show lessons on the sidebar (current)
 1. Admin should be able to add new lessons to an existing chapter
 1. Active users should be able to view all standards
 1. Active users should be able to view an about page detailing the relationship between chapters, lessons, standards, and exercises